DigiKris/dtcanvas/README.md

 2.1 View, edit, delete and add employees, devices and licences.
 2.2 On adding a new record or deleting, a popup window appears asking are you sure you wish to delete or add this record.
 3. ICT screen
 3.1 Change the ticket status and automatically switch color based on wether the ticket is waiting, managing or managed.

+# Inquiries
+Feel free to contact me if you are interested in a feature or are interested on how something works I'd be glad to help!
+You can contact me at kristjan@kkristjan.com

 ![Home](https://user-images.githubusercontent.com/83809787/133393392-55660ec1-8dce-41a8-b675-c58f1724eea3.png)
 ![Employees](https://user-images.githubusercontent.com/83809787/133393401-8d26f433-b06c-4a00-b5f0-e7e6e537d7ea.png)